evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 {% tab title="API" %}

 **Connect to a Project**.
 If you've made changes to the dashboard in the UI since creating the Project (such as adding Tabs), use the "get_project" method to load the latest dashboard configuration into your Python environment.
-This ensures that new dashboard code won't overwrite (delete) Panels previously added in the UI.
+This ensures that the new dashboard code won't overwrite Panels previously added in the UI.

 ```python
 project = ws.get_project("YOUR PROJECT ID HERE")